Skip to main content

 Who should pick which

-• Pick Firecrawl if you need document parsing, best-in-class anti-bot against hard targets, streamed crawl progress, or the batch/agent/deep-research endpoints — and you're happy to run the five-container stack or pay the hosted meter.
+• Pick Firecrawl if streamed crawl progress over WebSocket/SSE is a hard requirement, and you're happy to run the five-container stack or pay the hosted meter.

-• Pick CRW if you want to own the thing: one ~8 MB binary, ~50 MB idle RAM, a self-hostable AGPL-3.0 engine at $0 per 1,000 scrapes, a Firecrawl-compatible API for scrape/crawl/search/map, top-of-three truth-recall on Firecrawl's own dataset, and the fastest median request in that run — as long as you can live with the slow p90 tail that recall costs, or run fast mode instead.
+• Pick CRW if you want to own the thing: one ~8 MB binary, ~50 MB idle RAM, a self-hostable AGPL-3.0 engine at $0 per 1,000 scrapes, a Firecrawl-compatible API for scrape/crawl/search/map/extract/research, built-in anti-bot and PDF parsing, top-of-three truth-recall on Firecrawl's own dataset, and the fastest median request in that run.

 Most teams evaluating a Firecrawl alternative aren't choosing on a single axis.
 They're weighing "how much do I want to operate" against "how good is the content" against "what does it cost at my volume."
-CRW's answer is: very little to operate, highest recall on the shared benchmark, free if you self-host — with a genuinely worse latency tail and a shorter feature list.
-That's the trade.
-Now you can make it with the actual numbers.
+CRW's answer is: very little to operate, highest recall on the shared benchmark, free if you self-host.
+Now you can make that call with the actual numbers.

 FAQ